Competitors must be ringside and ready when the Center Judge announces that the event is about to begin and makes the final announcement.

 The fight should continue until a judge calls for a “break.”

-“Cats Paws” will never be counted as a point; the hand must be appropriately positioned to score.
-If you have questions regarding what is considered a “cat paw,” ask your center judge.
+“Cat’s Paws” will never be counted as a point; the hand must be appropriately positioned to score.
+If you have questions regarding what is considered a “cat’s paw,” ask your Center Judge.

-Each competitor must provide their weapon if participating in padded weapons or weapon forms.
+Each competitor must provide their own weapon if they participate in padded weapons or weapon forms.

-Padded weapons must be between 34 and 36 inches long from tip to tip.
+Padded weapons must be no longer than 36 inches from tip to tip.

-If participating in breaking, each competitor must provide their boards.
+If participating in breaking, each competitor must provide their own boards.

-If participating in self-defense, each competitor is to provide their demonstration partner.
+If participating in self-defense, each competitor is to provide their own demonstration partner.

 A mouthguard is required for all grappling competitors.

-Groin protection is not required but strongly recommended for all grappling competitors.
+Groin protection is not required but is strongly recommended for all grappling competitors.

 Groin protection is required for males and highly suggested for females.